 Located in the Piedmont region of North Carolina between Burlington and Greensboro, Elon University enrolls 5,000 students in 50 undergraduate majors and 600 students in its four graduate programs.
 Elon employs 343 full-time faculty, 84% of whom hold the highest degree in their field.
 A selective, liberal arts university, Elon is a national model for engaged teaching and learning, consistently scoring among the highest of schools completing the National Survey of Student Engagement.
 Four-credit hour courses provide time for active student participation.
 Elon's average class size is 22.

-Before January, 30 2016, please submit the following materials under the subject line “Pre and post doc fellowship” to firstname.lastname@example.org:
+Between November 1, 2016 and January 8, 2017, please submit the following materials under the subject line “Pre and post doc fellowship” to firstname.lastname@example.org:

 1. An electronic cover letter indicating interest, how your diverse background furthers our goal of building a culturally diverse educational environment, current status of terminal degree, courses you would be able to teach at Elon and research interests